fgronqvist/votingbooth/README.md

 Check out the [documentation](documentation) for further details.

+## TL;DR to run

+ * pull the repo
+ * create a Python 3 venv (<https://docs.python.org/3/library/venv.html>) inside the pulled repo
+ * activate the venv and re-check that you activated the venv.
+Instructions in the link above if you are unfamiliar with it
+ * run `pip install -r requirements.txt` once you have the venv activated to install all python dependencies
+ * run `pyhton run.py` or perhaps `python3 run.py`
+ * the app should fire up and run on localhost:5000
+ * ???
+ * profit

 ## Datastorage

 The back-end data-storage is a Sqlite/Postgres database with a schema pictured below.